stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 ### For local volume as backend

-If you are facing the issue because of using local volume as backend, you can take any of the following actions to solve the issue.
+If you are facing the issue while using local volume as backend, you can take any of the following actions to solve the issue.

 #### Run the backup/restore as `root` user

 You can run the backup process as `root` by adding `runtimeSettings.container.securityContext` in the `BackupConfiguration` or `RestoreSession` spec.

-Here, is and example of running backup as `root` user:
+Here, is an example of running backup as `root` user:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1